 Improving local services

-Some midwives use their funding to improve local maternity services for the direct benefit of the women, babies and families that use them.
-For example, in 2018, Gayani Raheem received a Midwives Award to set up antenatal classes for teenagers.
+Some Iolanthe winners use their funding to improve local maternity services for the direct benefit of the families that use them.
+For example, in 2024, student Sophie Rayner's award funded free antenatal classes for women and birthing people in Leicestershire, run by midwifery students and lecturers at the University of Leicester.

 If you have a plan to improve local maternity services for women, or with benefits for midwives, take a look at our Grants and Awards page to see what funding you could apply for.